 In Ohio, there are certain items that are categorized as separate property, and are not considered marital property, unless previously agreed upon by both parties prior to the marriage.

 At the beginning of these cases, the court makes the presumption that all the assets of the marriage can be considered as marital property.
-If one of the spouses can properly show the court, through documentation, that the asset was acquired before the marriage then it will not be considered martial.
+If one of the spouses can properly show the court, through documentation, that the asset was acquired before the marriage then it will not be considered marital.

 In addition, there are assets that are generally considered separate.
 These assets are considered separate assets in the Ohio Court of Common Pleas: